van-sprundel/personal-blog/content/posts/where-are-you-supposed-to-go.md

 I want to work on personal projects that I find important and help out other projects, that's it.
 If rent wasn't an issue I'd be working full-time on open-source and spend my spare time cycling.

 Maybe all of this is short-sighted and egotistical, maybe I'll realize this days after posting this blog.
 Maybe all of my blog posts are very negative and I come off as spoiled.
 All I know is that this is how I feel, and I'm pretty sure there's no alternative.

+I've added the things I value to my homepage to hopefully give people a sense of who I am, so we can see if we're aligned.